theprimarybrain/theprimarybrain.github.io/_posts/2022-01-11-Octopus-Toddler-School-Activities.md

 Practicing fine motor skills everyday is so important for developing finger control and learning how to manipulate different objects...but it can be tough work!
 To begin, your little one will color or paint a paper plate that is in the shape of a letter O. Then, you will glue construction paper “eyes” on it to make it come to life.
 This is a perfect opportunity to work hard on coloring in the lines, expressing their creativity, and proper crayon grip.

 After their art dries, you will guide your child in using a hole puncher to punch holes in the bottom of the octopus.
 This fine motor practice will really help to build up those strong hand and finger muscles!
 If your child is ready, they can do this independently, or you can do hand-over-hand movements.
 Then, add some string to the holes, and you can start stringing beads onto the octopus.
 Using larger beads is helpful as our little ones develop finger control.
-You can give your child complete creative control over how they strill the beads, or you can work on color patterns.
+You can give your child complete creative control over how they string the beads, or you can work on color patterns.

 You might be wondering why we spend so much time working on finger control activities… When we work on activities, such as stringing beads, we are using similar hand movements to when a child grips a large pencil.
 Since your child is getting used to this action early, it will help them to hold a pencil when they start coloring or writing during school!